microbit-foundation/dev-docs/hardware/power-consumption.md

 **Power off** Power off the device.
 Triggered by pressing and holding the reset button.
 Power LED is TBC

 *The device can accidentally be woken by the combined sensor interrupt on P0.25 as the pin does not have a deault pull.
-To prevent this behaviour, a pull up needs to be applied to the pin in the nRF configuration*
+To prevent this behaviour, a pull up needs to be applied to the pin in the nRF configuration.*

 ## LED display